open-atmos/PySDM/paper/paper.md

   the hygroscopicity parameter kappa of a resultant super-particle is the volume-weighted average of the hygroscopicity of the coalescing super-particles.
 Finally, before a simulation is run, the wet radii must be equilibrated with ambient water vapour saturation based on the `kappa times dry volume`.
+Below is a code demonstrating how to initialize an aerosol population using the `AerosolARG` class defined up.

 ```python
 import numpy as np